2019 F1 GRID – All the drivers and teams racing this year

 #99 Antonio Giovinazzi

-Another squad boasting an all-new set of drivers for 2019, Raikkonen becomes the first champion since Jacques Villeneuve to drive for the Swiss team, while he’s partnered by Ferrari Driver Academy graduate Antonio Giovinazzi.
+The renamed squad is another boasting an all-new set of drivers for 2019, Raikkonen becomes the first champion since Jacques Villeneuve to drive for the Swiss team, while he’s partnered by Ferrari Driver Academy graduate Antonio Giovinazzi.

 Full team name: Red Bull Toro Rosso Honda